Wickan-lab/AADS/ex3/Exercise 3.md

 ###### Time complexity

 The algorithm, in the worst case, is forced to go through each vertex in a connected component and for each vertex it has to run across each edge not once but twice, in the said case.
+(We ignored the computation needed to set all edges and vertices to unexplored in the time complexity calculation)

 $$
-O(nm^2)
+O(n(m + m)) => O(nm)
 $$